Moyes axed by Man Utd after season of failure

 Eyebrows were lifted before the season had even begun when Moyes raised concerns about the champions' tough fixture list in the opening weeks.

-A crushing 4-1 loss to Manchester City on Sept.
-22 and defeat in their next home game to West Bromwich Albion, who had not won at Old Trafford since 1978, left United 12th after their worst start to a league season for a quarter-of-a-century.
+A crushing 4-1 by Manchester City on Sept.
+22 and defeat in their next home game to West Bromwich Albion, who had not won at Old Trafford since 1978, left them 12th in the table after their worst start to a league season for a quarter-of-a-century.

-The loss at Moyes's former club Everton on Sunday proved to be the final straw and the United hierarchy reached a decision to dispense with the Scot late on Monday night.
-Woodward met the manager to confirm his fate early on Tuesday.

-Moyes's first major signing, Belgium midfielder Marouane Fellaini, who followed from Everton, looked ponderous and out of his depth as United failed to show attacking spark while his January purchase of Juan Mata for a club record 37.1 million pounds, even though the former Chelsea midfielder was ineligible for the Champions League, looked like a desperate move.
+Moyes's first major signing, Belgian midfielder Marouane Fellaini, who followed the manager from Everton, looked ponderous and out of his depth as United failed to show attacking spark while his January purchase of Juan Mata for a club record 37.1 million, even though the former Chelsea midfielder was ineligible for the Champions League, looked like a desperate move.

-Questions were being asked in Old Trafford's corridors of power not about who Moyes would sign but about what he would get out of the players.

-Rumours emerged of player dissatisfaction with Moyes's training regime while the new manager was further alienated by virtually ignoring Giggs, who is worshipped at Old Trafford.
+Rumours emerged of player dissatisfaction with Moyes's training regime, while his virtual ignoring of Giggs, worshipped at Old Trafford, further alienated the new manager.

 The few bright sparks came in the Champions League but they were extinguished when United were knocked out by holders Bayern Munich with the minimum of fuss.